Bats6789/MazeCreator/README.md

 ```
 Notice that for a maze of size MxN, it takes (2*M+1)x(2*N+1) characters
 to store the maze.

+#### Notes:
+Oberving cells (:) only come into play for Prim's algorithm, and only during verbose
+step generation.
+The observing cell allows the user to see which cells the algorithm
+is currently considering for processing.
+It may have application for other algoritms
+in the future.

 ## TODO
 - [x] Maze Viewer (text based)